 The train only runs between April and October, traversing the Scottish Highlands over five days.
 There are also special trips scheduled through the year, usually themed around an event such as The Scotch Malt Whisky Tour.

-7. Golden Eagle Trans Siberian Express
+6. Golden Eagle (formerly the Golden Eagle Trans Siberian Express)

-8. Maharajas’ Express
+7. Maharajas’ Express

 Few trains boast more prestige than the Maharajas’ Express.
 It was voted the ”World’s Leading Luxury Train” at the World Travel Awards no less than seven times!